paoloose/neko-counter/README.md

 <img
     src="https://neko.up.railway.app/counter/neko_counter?style=badge"
-    title="Now you can count your visitors with nekos too!" height="20"
+    title="Now you can count your visitors with nekօs too!" height="20"
 /> `<-----` (o(´∀｀)o))✧˖° ✨

-Thanks to <https://nekos.best> for its awesome Nekos as a Service API (￣^￣ )ゞ
+Thanks to <https://nekos.best> for its awesome nekօs as a Service API (￣^￣ )ゞ